 After getting so flustered that none of these options were working my husband decided to go purchase one.
 This worked a lot better than what I had tried, however, what he paid for it definitely added to my fluster.

 As I was sitting there with my expensive ice pack, wrapped in a towel, I remembered that my grandmother had something in her Household Tips journal about this.
-I went back through all of my WWII posts and found just what I was looking for, using Rubbing Alcohol.
+I went back through all of my Frugal Living Tips from WWII and found just what I was looking for, using Rubbing Alcohol.

 I didn’t need a huge ice pack for my eye so I decided to use the snack sized bags.
 These were perfect.
 You could use any size baggie that you want, this size just worked well for my eye.